 For a more detailed explanation of egg donor requirements, review our in-depth article “Becoming an Egg Donor: Are You a Candidate?”

-Egg donor applicants must be screened by a physician and approved as qualified candidates before physical donation begins.
+Applicants must be screened by a physician and approved as qualified candidates before physical donation begins.

 Egg retrieval is performed under light anesthesia, with most women returning to their regular daily activities within 24 hours.
-Normal side effects include light bleeding, abdominal pain or cramping, and constipation.
+Normal side effects include light bleeding, bloating, abdominal pain or cramping, and constipation.

-Donors do not sell their eggs; selling eggs under any circumstance is illegal.
-They are compensated for the time and effort spent undergoing the egg donor process.
+Egg donors are compensated for the time and effort spent undergoing the egg donor process.

 Surrogacy and egg donation are very different.

-Egg donor screening and pre-qualification for egg donation limits the possibility of complications.
+Egg donor screening and pre-qualification for donation limits the possibility of complications.
 Risks involved are similar to any other health procedure.

 If you are concerned or have further questions regarding possible complications, we recommend consulting a physician before becoming an egg donor.

-Egg donors are not held liable nor do they have parental claim over children resulting from their donated eggs.
+Donors are not held liable nor do they have parental claim over children resulting from their donated eggs.